 - The tool helps you to visualize your culture and get real about what you can work on and leverage toward your innovation success.

 - That being said, the Culture Scan is just a tool.
 The “gold” is in the conversations you have with your people and the actions they take to change things over time.
 Each discussion or argument about how we would assess a certain element of our culture creates new shared understanding and the springboard for effective action toward shaping the culture you want.

 - The Culture Scan accelerates awareness and understanding of what your innovation culture is like and what could be your cultural goals or milestones.
 It’s an excellent start, but accelerating the work of culture change takes the expertise of a skilled guide who knows how change happens, and can help you get there.
 Culture work is hard when you’re in the culture you’re trying to change.
 I should know…that’s usually my predicament.

 - It is essential that leadership not treat the Culture Scan as a tool for reprisal, where everyone has to assess the culture positively.
 You’ll only reinforce negative patterns if that’s the case; the tool can’t help you until you get that problem addressed.
 Be on the lookout for moments when people stop being curious about a piece of the culture scan data, and instead want to judge a motivation behind the results.
 Surprising results while using the Culture Scan are an invitation for dialogue and discovery to better understand and act upon anything that is out of alignment.

 If you’re tired of watching your innovation efforts get pummelled by the cultural whack-a-mole bat, muster some courage!
 The system is telling you that your innovation work is to build a culture that will support innovation and a resilient future.
 If you take this on, you can make that bat into a feather or (better yet) scaffolding that lifts your innovation efforts up into the light.

-A free version of our Culture Scan and some resources to help you can be found here.
+A free version of our Culture Scan can be found here.
 We hope you find it helpful in beginning your innovation culture journey.